 Acknowledge the pain if it is expressed

-Don’t minimize it with statements such as “don’t worry, you will get pregnant again”.
-Would you ever say to a parent who lost a child “don’t worry you have another child”?
+Don’t minimize it with statements such as “don’t worry, you will get pregnant again.”
+Would you ever say to a parent who lost a child, “don’t worry you have another child.”
 Of course not.

 A miscarriage is the loss of a promise or a hope of a child and it takes time to heal from that loss.
-One never forgets that pain, he/she simply learns to live with it.
+One never forgets that pain, they simply learns to live with it.
 That is what healing is.

 Try to focus on what the person is telling you

 You may feel helpless and worried about not knowing how to help the person, but remember that those are your feelings, try not to have them cloud your judgment.

 Don’t be afraid to ask, “how can I help you?”